Azumaya Objects in Triangulated Bicategories: Introduction

 Now we state the main definitions and results.

 \begin{defn}[Eilenberg-Watts Equivalence] Let $A$ and $B$ be a 0-cells of a bicategory $\sB$.
-We say $A$ is Eilenberg-Watts equivalent to $B$ if and only if there exists an invertible 1-cell $\cell{T}{A}{B}$. \end{defn}
+We say $A$ is \emph{Eilenberg-Watts equivalent} to $B$ if there exists an invertible 1-cell $\cell{T}{A}{B}$.
+In bicategorical literature, this is known simply as \emph{equivalence} of 0-cells, but we prefer the more expressive term for this work. \end{defn}

+\begin{defn}[Eilenberg-Watts Bicategory] We say that a bicategory is \emph{Eilenberg-Watts} if it is closed (i.e., has internal homs); has a symmetric monoidal product; and has an autonomous structure (i.e., a notion of ``opposite'' objects).
+Each of these bicategorical structures is described in \cref{sec:context}. \end{defn}

-\begin{defn}[Brauer Group, Azumaya Objects] Let $\sB$ be a closed autonomous monoidal bicategory with unit 0-cell $k$.
-The \emph{Brauer group} of $\sB$, denoted $Br(\sB)$, is the group of 1-cell-equivalence-classes (Eilenberg-Watts equivalence classes) of 0-cells $A$ for which there exists a 0-cell $B$ such that $A \otimes_k B$ is Eilenberg-Watts equivalent to $k$.
+\begin{defn}[Brauer Group, Azumaya Objects] Let $\sB$ be a monoidal bicategory with unit 0-cell $k$.
+The \emph{Brauer group} of $\sB$, denoted $Br(\sB)$, is the group of 1-cell equivalence classes (Eilenberg-Watts equivalence classes) of 0-cells $A$ for which there exists a 0-cell $B$ such that $A \otimes_k B$ is Eilenberg-Watts equivalent to $k$.
 Such 0-cells are called \emph{Azumaya objects}. \end{defn}

-These definitions can be compelling from a categorical or conceptual point of view, but it is unsatisfying to work with Azumaya objects defined in this way.
-Our characterization theorems of Azumaya objects generalize the classical characterization theorem, making computational work with these objects possible.
-For example, we have the following:

-\begin{thm*}[See \ref{thm:AzumayaEquiv} \ref{AzumayaEquivLtEC}] Let $k$ be a commutative ring spectrum, and $A$ a $k$-algebra which is cofibrant as a $k$-module.
-Then $A$ is Azumaya over $k$ if and only if $A$ is faithfully projective (\fref{defn:ffproj-ffsep}) over $k$ and the canonical map